To outsource or not to outsource

-Sometimes, responsibility for tasks can fall between the cracks during outsourcing engagements.
+Responsibility for tasks can sometimes fall between the cracks during outsourcing engagements.
 Make sure that you draw up a clear list of responsibilities and agree them at the proposal stage to ensure all tasks are delegated accordingly.

 Expectation gaps surrounding reporting requirements are another common pitfall.
 Giving your outsourcing provider clear instructions from the outset about the type of reports you are expecting, for example, KPI reporting, budget vs actual variance reporting or cashflow forecasting should avoid any misunderstanding at a later date.

-When there is regular interaction between the outsource provider and client, it is easy to assume that the provider is part of the internal team and fully aware of all relevant developments.
-This is unlikely to be the case and it is best to proactively update your provider with any changes that might be relevant.
+When there is regular interaction between the outsourced provider and client, it is easy to assume that the provider is part of the internal team and fully aware of all relevant developments.
+This is unlikely to be the case and it is best to proactively update your provider with any changes that may be relevant.